 Reykjanes Peninsula is smoking hot.
 It may look desolate on first sight, but there are a lot of hidden treasures in its rugged interior.
 Including active (and sometimes erupting!) volcanoes.
 You will also find a myriad of steaming vents, bubbling mudpools, colourful rocks & mountains, tranquil lakes, faulty fissures and lava flows covered in thick fluffy moss.
 It’s a volcanic playground well worth exploring.

 The Icelandic dalalæða is an elusive natural phenomenon of fog waterfalls.
 When it crawls up a valley and bumps into obstructions, it causes waterfalls of fog tumbling down the mountain tops.
 I was incredibly lucky to experience this, being at the right place at the right moment when it accidently happened.
 I stood right in the middle of it, and saw spectacular waterfalls of fog flowing over the rocks and mountains all around me.
 I’ve never seen anything like it.
 It was absolutely magical.

 Nothing can prepare you for what it’s like to see a total solar eclipse in all its mind-blowing glory.
 It’s one of the most overwhelming natural phenomena I’ve ever witnessed.
 It leaves you in total awe, wanting to see more.
 Wanting to see another one.
 It is as if you’re staring directly into the vortex of the universe.
 And yes, eclipses are highly addictive too.
 Read about chasing the fascinating solar eclipse in this story.
 And find out when the next one is!

 The rare natural phenomenon of ‘kruiend ijs’ in The Netherlands.
-Drifting sheets of ice, causing unusual scenes as they piled up around the shores of the inland sea IJsselmeer.
-A sight that is usually confined to (sub) Arctic environments much further north.
+Drifting sheets of ice caused unusual scenes as they piled up around the shores of the IJsselmeer inland sea.
+A fascinating sight that is usually confined to (sub-) Arctic environments much further north.